Last Updated on November 15, 2025 by Emma Fajcz | Published: December 14, 2017

 The Christmas Markets

-The Christmas markets in Seville are an exciting sign of the arrival of the Holidays.
-The most unique market in Seville has to be the Feria del Belén, where people buy figurines for the nativity scene in their homes.
-Also, keep an eye out for the ‘cagón’, a recent addition to the tradition.
+Also, keep an eye out for the cagón, a recent addition to the tradition.
 These hidden figures, caught ‘doing their business’ in a far corner of the nativity scene, stem from a Catalan tradition of peasants fertilizing the nativity for the following year.
 Now they often depict famous figures from popular culture and politics.
-Hilarious, and certainly a quirky part of the winter Holidays in Seville!
+They’re a hilarious and quirky part of the winter holidays in Seville!

 The Lights

-The amazing lights throughout the city tend to be switched on the first week of December and are undoubtedly one of our favorite parts of the Holidays in Seville!
+The amazing lights throughout the city tend to be switched on the first week of December, and are undoubtedly one of our favorite parts of the holidays in Seville!
 Wandering the streets in search of the perfect Christmas gift beneath the bright sparkle of the luces de Navidad is truly magical.
-But it’s the week leading up to Christmas that the lights really take center stage.
-This year, make sure not to miss the beautiful baubles in Plaza de San Francisco which light up in a beautiful light and music display every hour from 7 pm each evening.

 ‘El Gordo’

 Since 1812, on the 22nd of December every year, people all over the country wait to hear if they’ve gotten a share of Spain’s biggest lotto jackpot.
 Anticipation for the big El Gordo draw (literally meaning ‘The Fat One’) begins weeks in advance with the iconic (and often emotional) television ad.
-The cutest part of all?
-The numbers are literally announced by song – very festive!
-Children from the Madrid San Ildefenso school sing each individual number over a 3-hour live ceremony.
-For many locals, the lottery is the highlight of the winter holidays in Seville, even if they don’t win!

 Christmas Eve

 While Christmas Eve means last-minute shopping and eager anticipation of the arrival of Santa Claus for many of us, in Seville things are a bit different.
 Christmas Eve, or Nochebuena, is often a family celebration in the form of an enormous meal together.
-This means many restaurants will be closed, but head to Casa Robles (Calle Alvarez Quintero, 58) for a great traditional meal.
-People also eat typical Christmas sweets like polvorones, a traditional shortbread cookie, or the iconic turrón, a delicious nougat wonder – so good!
+People also eat typical Christmas sweets like polvorones, a traditional shortbread cookie, or the iconic turrón, a delicious nougat wonder–so good!

 Christmas Day

 Believe it or not, Christmas Day is actually not the high point of the winter holidays in Seville.
 Many families will sit down to another big family meal, but it’s common for people to head to a restaurant and have a meal out with friends.
 Christmas Day is also a great day to stroll through Seville, taking in the winter magic in the city.
-Don’t expect your presents on this day though, gifts tend to be exchanged on January 6th, but some lucky children get one sneaky gift on Nochebuena too!

 El Día de los Inocentes

 The 28th of December is perhaps one of the most entertaining parts of the winter Holidays in Seville.
 El Día de los Inocentes is the Spanish equivalent to April Fool’s Day.
-People play pranks on their nearest and dearest – the classic salt and sugar swap, a shaken can of soda etc. But you’ll also see national media publishing false news stories and plenty of false tweets trying to catch you out.
-Keep your wits about you!
+People play pranks on their nearest and dearest; the classic salt and sugar swap, a shaken can of soda, etc.

 New Year’s Eve

-Seville is one of the best places to spend New Year’s Eve in Spain!
-Locals have (yet another) meal with family before heading to the center of the city.
-Many amazing restaurants have a special menu for the evening for those visiting too.
 Once the food is done, you rush to a central square to ‘comer las uvas’.
 The long-standing tradition of eating a grape on each strike of midnight is observed all over Spain.
 It’s not for the faint-hearted though, managing to squeeze all twelve grapes in on time is quite a skill!

 La Cabalgata de Los Reyes

-The 5th of January is, for many, one of the most exciting days of the winter Holidays in Seville!
+The 5th of January is, for many, one of the most exciting days of the winter holidays in Seville!
 Traditionally, it is The Three Kings that give presents to the lucky people of Spain on January 6th.
 In anticipation of the gift-giving extravaganza of the following day, Los Reyes Magos mark their arrival to the city with an enormous parade.

 The parade lasts for up to six hours in Seville, and people of all ages line the streets to watch the special guests arrive.
 The best thing of all?
 The generous Kings and their helpers throw sweets into the crowd as they go, making for quite a harvest of goodies.